Are you spending hours every day, posting your executive resume on job boards? If so, cut it out!

 Not just a bad option for older job seekers, Chris echoed my warning that the big job portals are mostly a waste of time for ANY job seeker.

-The biggest drawback to responding to job board postings:
+The biggest drawback to responding to postings on the boards:

 Along with the above reasons, your resume can easily be lost in the black hole that is Applicant Tracking Systems (ATS).

-When you post your resume on a job board, it will immediately be thrown into a database with an ATS that matches jobs to candidates based on specific keywords they search your resume for.
+When you post your resume on a job board, it immediately goes into a database with an ATS that matches jobs to candidates based on specific keywords they search your resume for.

-Human eyes won’t review it, unless and until it manages to get called up in response to a specific job opening.
+Human eyes won’t review it, unless and until the ATS calls it up in response to a specific job opening.
 Then, your resume must contain enough of the keywords they’ve deemed important.

-And . . . your resume must be formatted correctly to make it through ATS.
+And . . . you’ll need to format your resume correctly to make it through ATS.
 Plus, every ATS is built differently.
 There is no standard for resume formatting across all ATS.

-And . . . if your resume isn’t re-tooled – each time you apply for a job online – to contain the right keywords for each particular job posting, you probably won’t make the cut.
+And . . . if you don’t re-tool your resume – each time you apply for a job online – to contain the right keywords for each particular job posting, you probably won’t make the cut.

 All of this severely limits the chances your resume will be seen, and that you’ll land a job through all that time spent on job boards.

-Your time will be much better spent in networking – the old-fashioned way to land a job . . . with a new twist these days.
+A much better way to spend your time is in networking – the old-fashioned way to land a job . . . with a new twist these days.

 Older job seekers typically have more expansive networks to tap than younger ones.
 A bigger network means more potential job leads.